gingerlime/graphite-fabric/README.md

  * Workstation running python (version 2.7 recommended).
 All platforms should be supported.
  * [Fabric](http://docs.fabfile.org/en/1.4.1/index.html) - can be installed via `pip install fabric` or `easy_install fabric`
- * a new VPS/Dedicated server running a Debian-based distribution (Debian, Ubuntu etc)
+ * a new VPS/Dedicated server running a Debian-based distribution (Debian, Ubuntu etc) - or
+ * Virtualbox with Vagrant (see below)

 ### Target Host